 My head is in a tizzy and my mom’s secret recipe is no longer a secret.
 But then if you read the last post her ice cream habits are not either!
 What isn’t a secret is that Alex is finally off to China.
 After two years of working hard, he has finally flown away.
 For a brief 15 minutes we worried that he wouldn’t make his flight leaving from Denver, as Southwest had cancelled flights last night due to heavy storms.
 At 5AM this morning the lines were incredible, but due to Manservant’s savvy in negotiating lines at airports, Alex managed to check his bags and make his flight.
 Currently, he is over the ocean on his way to Hong Kong with his final stop in Shanghai.
 I think he knows his way.

 He is not taking the “Odesmobile”.

 He is not taking a boat.

-How long he will be gone is anybody's guess but he is hoping it will be for an "extended period".
-I am not good with the word, "extended period".
+How long he will be gone is anybodies guess but he is hoping it will be for an “extended period”.
+I am not good with the word, “extended period”.
 I like dates and times and conclusions.
-But Alex's life just has chapters and that suits him fine.
-It actually is OK with me, but I am not good with open books especially when I don't have a date that I will see him next.
-And therein is the quandry with the word "extended period".
-I am sure I will see him several times during the "extended period", but not knowing when is my dilemma.
+But Alex’s life just has chapters and that suits him fine.
+It actually is OK with me, but I am not good with open books especially when I don’t have a date that I will see him next.
+And therein is the quandary with the word “extended period”.
+I am sure I will see him several times during the “extended period”, but not knowing when is my dilemma.
 Oh my my.

 Before Odie San left Vail he threw himself a party.
 An oyster party.
 I have never seen a 23 year old throw himself an oyster party, but this was the photo he posted on Facebook.